Friday, January 10, 2020

 “Walter loved the rez,” she said.

-Within a few days, Leah’s family began showing up.
-They were here to console Leah and help prepare for Walter’s memorial.
-By the time of that event, to be held at Oakwood Memorial Park & Cemetery, there must have been 20 family members of all ages in Leah’s house.
+Within a few days, Leah’s family arrived.
+They came to console Leah and help prepare for Walter’s memorial.
+By the time of that event, to be held at Oakwood Memorial Park & Cemetery, there must have been 20 family members of all ages in Leah’s small house.

-On the day of the memorial, as luck would have it, the plumbing backed up in her house.
+On the day of the memorial, the plumbing backed up in her house.
 Both of our places had only one bath.

 “Feel free to come over to use our bathroom and shower,” said Barbara.